-A powerful bomb has ripped through a police headquarters in Egypt's Nile Delta region, killing at least 15 people and wounding 130 others.
+A powerful bomb has ripped through a police headquarters in Egypt's Nile Delta region.
+Authorities say at least 13 people were killed and 130 were wounded.

-Officials say at least 12 of the blast victims in the city of Mansoura were police, and suspect the weapon was a car bomb.
+Officials say most of the blast victims in the city of Mansoura were police.
+They believe a car bomb was used.

 The attack is one of the deadliest against Egyptian security forces since the army deposed Islamist president Mohamed Morsi in July.

 The interim government suggested the Muslim Brotherhood was behind the attack, calling the group a terrorist organization.
 Prime Minister Hazem el-Beblawi vowed that those responsible "will not escape justice."

 The Brotherhood issued a statement condemning the attack.
 It also accused the prime minister of using "inflammatory statements designed to create further violence, chaos and instability."